 When the thyroid gland produces less hormones than the body needs, the result is hypothyroidism.
 When more hormones are produced than necessary, the result is hyperthyroidism .
 Timely detection and proper treatment of these conditions allows people to lead normal, active lives.
 Left untreated, serious negative health effects can result.

-What clues should you be looking for?
 If you have any of the following symptoms, or you suspect there is a problem with your thyroid, contact your doctor.